DTLegit/winutil/README.md

 ![GitHub Downloads (specific asset, all releases)](https://img.shields.io/github/downloads/ChrisTitusTech/winutil/winutil.ps1?label=Total%20Downloads&style=for-the-badge)
 [![](https://dcbadge.limes.pink/api/server/https://discord.gg/RUbZUZyByQ?theme=default-inverted&style=for-the-badge)](https://discord.gg/RUbZUZyByQ)

+**NOTE: This is NOT the official GitHub Repository for Chris Titus Tech's WinUtil.
+This is just for submitting some eventual PR's that are going to be made into the mainline version of WinUtil.**

+**Don't use this repository!!!
+This is for private testing purposes ONLY!**

 This utility is a compilation of Windows tasks I perform on each Windows system I use.
 It is meant to streamline *installs*, debloat with *tweaks*, troubleshoot with *config*, and fix Windows *updates*.
 I am extremely picky about any contributions to keep this project clean and efficient.

 ![screen-install](./docs/assets/Title-Screen.png)